-Planning ahead for Easter dinner?
-Make sure not to purchase the ham too early.
+Planning ahead for the holiday dinner?
+Make sure not to purchase the ham too soon.
 Some hams only keep for 3-4 days in the refrigerator.
-Ham or pork preparation and cooking – along with the storage of leftovers – must be done properly or food illness can occur.

 Festive times for giving and sharing should not include sharing foodborne illness.
 Plan ahead the safe way by knowing the different storage times for hams!